thundercore/tt-hardhat/README.md

 1. run `yarn link` in root
 2. cd into `test/project`, then run `yarn link tt-hardhat` to link to local package
-3. do tests...
+3. if package's code is changed, run `yarn build` to rebuild the package
-4. if package's code is changed, run `yarn build` to rebuild the package
+4. do tests...
-5. after testing, run `yarn unlink`
+5. after testing, run `yarn unlink tt-hardhat` in test/project, then `yarn unlink` in root.

 ## Building the project